 For those holding initial degrees, their awards would normally be expected to be in a discipline related to food safety, food science and technology, public health or food industry management.
 Applicants with non-graduate qualifications which Cardiff Metropolitan University has deemed to be of a satisfactory standard for the purpose of postgraduate study (will be considered, particularly if they are able to demonstrate significant experience in a relevant setting.
-For candidates whose first language is not English, such candidates must normally be able to demonstrate, on entry, English Language proficiency at or equivalent to an IELTS score of at least 6.5.

 Months of entry